 The shareholders of an S Corporation are limited in the amount they can deduct as a result of business losses, in rough terms to the amount of their basis or investment in the corporation.

 There is no flexibility in allocation of profits: Profits are allocated in proportion to each shareholder's ownership interest in the corporation.
 As a consequence, some businesses opt instead to form as limited liability companies, in order to take advantage of the greater flexibility in allocation of profits between owners and investors.

 S Corporations may not deduct the cost of fringe benefits granted to employees who have more than a 2% ownership interest in the corporation.

 Businesses that wish to seek foreign investors may be burdened by the residency restrictions on shareholders.

 Shareholders may find themselves subject to the Alternative Minimum Tax (AMT) based upon corporate earnings allocated to them.

 Under normal circumstances an S Corporation does not pay corporate income taxes.
 Instead, the corporate profits are passed through to the shareholders, who report the distribution on their individual tax returns.
 Many small business owners whose businesses generate significant profits choose to incorporate as an S Corporation to avoid paying self-employment taxes on all of their income.

-Please note that the IRS may review the salary an S Corporation owner chooses to pay himself or herself in order to verify that it is not less than what it would cost to hire an actual employee to perform the same tasks, and that if the IRS determines that a corporation owner has paid himself an inadequate salary the business owner may be assessed back taxes, fines and penalties.
+The IRS may review the salary that an S Corporation owner chooses to pay himself or herself in order to verify that it is not less than what it would cost to hire an actual employee to perform the same tasks.
+If the IRS determines that a corporation owner has paid himself an inadequate salary the business owner may be assessed back taxes, fines and penalties.
 There are a number of services online that offer salary information for various professions, and those sites can be useful to business owners who want to be sure that they are paying themselves a salary that is reasonable for their location, job and duties.